HaithamHany/Deep-Learning-Venue-Classifier/README.md

 ## Running the Pre-trained Model
 If you have a pre-trained model and want to evaluate it on the test dataset, ensure the model file is in the correct directory and run:

-python main.py
+python Main.py
 Select the option to load a previously trained model when prompted.

-The script will detect the pre-trained model and prompt you to load it for evaluation.
+The script will detect the pre-trained model and prompt you to load it for evaluation on a test dataset.

 ## Source Code
 The source code is provided in the repository with the following key files: